 Adverse actions on clinical privileges taken by hospitals, other health care entities and professional society membership actions.

-Congress recently enacted legislation that merged two previously maintained data banks into a single entity; now the Healthcare Integrity and Protection Data Bank (HIPBD) and the National Practitioner Data Bank (NIPDB) have been combined into a single entity called “the Data Bank.”
+The U.S. Department of Health and Human Services announced in April, 2013 that two previously maintained data banks – the Healthcare Integrity and Protections Data Bank (HIPDB) and the National Practitioner Data Bank (NPDB) – would merge together.
+Now HIPBD and NIPDB have been combined into a single entity called “the Data Bank.”
 Under certain circumstances, various private and public entities are required to report health care related information to this new combined Data Bank.

 What is new now that the NPDB has merged with the HIPDB?